Martha's Vineyard: 19th century

 Like the nearby island of Nantucket, Martha's Vineyard was brought to prominence in the 19th century by the whaling industry, during which ships were sent around the world to hunt whales for their oil and blubber.
 The discovery of petroleum in Pennsylvania gave rise to a cheaper source of oil for lamps and led to an almost complete collapse of the industry by 1870.
-After the Old Colony railroad came to mainland Woods Hole in 1872, summer residences began to develop on the island, such as the community of Harthaven established by William H. Hart, and later, the community of Ocean Heights, developed near Sengekontacket Pond in Edgartown by the prominent island businessman, Robert Marsden Laidlaw.
+After the Old Colony railroad came to Woods Hole in 1872, summer residences began to develop on the island, such as the community of Harthaven established by William H. Hart, the community of Ocean Heights, developed near Sengekontacket Pond in Edgartown by the prominent island businessman, Robert Marsden Laidlaw.
 Although the island struggled financially through the Great Depression, its reputation as a resort for tourists and the wealthy continued to grow.
 There is still a substantial Wampanoag population on the Vineyard, mainly located in the town of Aquinnah.
-Aquinnah means "land under the hill" in the Wampanoag language.

 The island was the last refuge of the heath hen, an extinct subspecies of the greater prairie chicken, which was a once common game bird throughout the Northeastern United States.
-Despite 19th century efforts to protect the hen, by 1927, the population of birds had dropped to 13.
+Despite 19th century efforts to protect the hen, by 1927 the population of birds had dropped to 13.
 The last known heath hen, named "Booming Ben", perished on Martha's Vineyard in 1932.

 Modern era

 Martha's Vineyard was used by the Army, Navy and Air Force from 1941 through 1945 for training missions that ranged from landings on beaches to climbing cliffs and bombing practice.

-The linguist William Labov wrote his master's thesis on changes in the Martha's Vineyard dialect of English.
+Linguist William Labov wrote his master's thesis on changes in the Martha's Vineyard dialect of English.
 The 1963 study is widely recognized as a seminal work in the foundation of sociolinguistics.